Your School Council is just one of the many ways that Fitzharrys students develop leadership skills and make a tangible contribution to school life.

 To create a sustainable and successful student council, where students across the school are provided the opportunity to have their voice heard.
 This allows students to play an active role in the development of Fitzharrys school and ensures the Fitzharrys community is a happy and successful place to learn and work.

 Running to be a School Councillor is a great way to make your voice heard and make a positive difference to our school as well as develop your leadership skills.
 Along with other students in the council, you will have input into our development priorities to help make Fitzharrys even better.

 How do I become a Student Councillor?

 Each form group elects their Council representatives in September or October.
 Usually, there are two students elected within each form group.
-Talk to your form tutor, Head of Year/Student Wellbeing Manager or to Mr Williams to register your interest.
+Talk to your form tutor, Head of Year or Student Wellbeing Manager to register your interest.